Travel Tips & FAQ

 Q: Is the Cave open all year?

-A: The cave is open every day except Christmas Eve and Christmas Day.
+A: The cave is open every day except Christmas Day.

 Q: What environmental awards or recognitions has Mammoth Cave Hotel received?